jacobsurinai-arch/Making-a-simple-keylogger-and-understanding-its-network-trafic/README.md

 Then I made the keylogger slightly more complicated so where if it detected an @gmail.com it would send an alert of an email and any characters and words it detected near the email it would mark as a potential password and send it.

-This allowed me to have a little fin while practicing my python skills for the next part of the project.
+This allowed me to have a little fun while practicing my python skills for the next part of the project.

 ## Step two - understanding the viruses network packets